thiago-glissoi/FFF-Line-Segmentation/readme.md

 <img src="Example/Octave%20file%20navigation.png" alt="Figure 6 - Octave file selection" width="420">

-After selecting the data file, the user will be provided with the graphical interface displayed below.
+After selecting the data file, the user will be presented with the graphical interface displayed below.
 The filled values in the input fields are the default values for the `Segmentation mode` and `Unit` segmentation options, and with all of the available outputs toggled to `No`.

 <img src="Example/Octave%20input%20GUI.png" alt="Figure 7 - Octave Input GUI" width="600">